 Military aircraft other than strategic bombers and transports normally carry only one pilot.
-Write the two crew not the two pilots when reporting incidents involving fighter-bombers and the like.
+Write the two crewmen, specifying pilot and one co-pilot or navigator, when reporting incidents involving fighter-bombers and the like.

-Avoid describing someone as e.g. a pious Muslim or a pious Christian.
-Say practising.
+Avoid describing someone as, for example, a pious Muslim or Christian.
+Use “practicing.”

 Just plan will do.

-Palestine (not Palestinian) Liberation Organisation.
+Palestine (not Palestinian) Liberation Organization.
 PLO is acceptable on first reference.
 Spell out in a subsequent reference.

 Avoid in market reports unless it is a precipitous decline.
 A 2-percent fall is not a plummet.

 Avoid this term if the statement is in any way contentious since it suggests that the writer accepts that what the speaker is saying is a fact.
-Plain said is better.
+“Said” is better.

 Use police officers, not policemen.